Residents continue to defy order to vacate

 Talks with the owner of the second lot have been going well, he added.

-He noted some visible cleanup of the property seems to have been made.
-“So we are making progress there.”
+He noted some visible clean-up of the property seems to have been made, “so we are making progress there,” Brinkerhoff said.

-If the city is able to acquire the deed and thereby control of both parcels, any new owner would be able to build on the site, which otherwise would be prohibited under current city ordinance, Brinkerhoff said.
+If the city is able to acquire the deed and control both parcels, any new owner would be able to build on the site, which otherwise would be prohibited under current city ordinance, he said.

 Additionally, a private individual/entity has shown interest in purchasing that building and possibly rehabilitating it to keep the actual structure there, Brinkerhoff said.

-Also Tuesday, the council heard funds will be put in place for this year’s 50/50 Sidewalk Replacement program.
+In other business, the council learned funds will be put in place for the city’s 50/50 sidewalk replacement program.
 Clerk-Treasurer Marcie Conkle reported all of the funds were used last year.

+Conkle responded the sidewalk grants on a first-come, first-served basis in either situation.

-An ordinance was introduced and passed on first reading to reestablish the city’s cumulative capital development fund, with a public hearing set for April 6.
+Later, an ordinance was introduced and passed on first reading to re-establish the city’s cumulative capital development fund.
+A public hearing has been set for April 6.

+Mayor Todd Fiandt said the city is seeking lifeguards for the summer pool season with about half of the positions currently filled.

 (0) comments